-British retail adviser, journalist and television presenter
+- Retail and brand adviser, journalist and television presenter

 She is credited with turning Harvey Nichols into a modern fashion brand in the ’90s.
 She became a member of the company’s board at the age of 30.
-Since 1997 she has been running Yellowdoor, a brand agency.
-She has also worked for leading UK retailers such as John Lewis, Harrods and TopShop.
+She previously worked with John Lewis and Topshop.

 Inspired by her weekly ‘Shop!’ column in the Telegraph Magazine, Mary’s television career began in 2007 when her efforts to rescue failing independent boutiques were documented in the BBC2 series ‘Mary Queen of Shops’.
 The show was nominated for two Royal Television Society Awards and a BAFTA.
 Her show ‘Secret Shopper’ ran for three seasons and is now a firm favourite on Netflix.